 Take a Cooking Class

 Where better to learn how to make pasta than in Italy?
 I found a fabulous pasta making class in Milan on Airbnb Experiences and thoroughly enjoyed learning how to make delicious pasta and tiramisu with Pietro and his mum Gianna.
-Check the details here on Airbnb, or here on GetYourGuide.
+Check the details in my full review here, or here on GetYourGuide.

 Our host Pietro was friendly and knowledgeable, and his mum even joined in to help so it felt like a real family experience.
 The food was incredible, we learned how to make two types of incredible Italian pasta, and my favourite dessert of tiramisu, and I have a fab afternoon.